ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/integrations/spatial-data.md

 }
 ```

-A `NetTopologySuite.Gemeotry` is mapped to this interface by default.
+A `NetTopologySuite.Geometry` is mapped to this interface by default.

 ## Input Types